techzizou/yolov4-tiny-custom_Training/README.md

    **DATASET SOURCES**

-You can download labeled datasets from the sites mentioned below.
-These sites contain images of many classes along with their annotations/labels in multiple formats such as the YOLO_DARKNET txt files and the PASCAL_VOC xml files.
+You can download many non-labeled datasets from the sites mentioned below.
+These sites also contain images of many classes of objects along with their annotations/labels in multiple formats such as the YOLO_DARKNET txt files and the PASCAL_VOC xml files.

 *   [Open Images Dataset by Google](https://storage.googleapis.com/openimages/web/index.html)